-Double clicking on any cell of the multiplet table will display the 'Integral Manager', which will allow you to edit the applicable multiplet information:
+Double clicking on any cell of the multiplet table will display the 'Multiplet Manager', which will allow you to edit the applicable multiplet information.

-The user can paste the 'Multiplets' table on the spectrum by clicking on the 'Report table' option under the 'Report Multiplets scroll down menu) and also can delete a multiplet from this table by using the 'Delete' icon when the undesired multiplet is highlighted.
+The user can paste the 'Multiplets' table on the spectrum by clicking on the 'Report table' option (under the 'Report Multiplets scroll down menu) and also can delete a multiplet from this table by using the

+'Delete' icon W when the undesired multiplet is highlighted.

-Finally, the user will be able to obtain the multiplet report list by clicking on the 'Report Multiplets' button:
+Finally, the user will be able to obtain the multiplet report list by clicking on the 'Report Multiplets' button.

-The same result will be obtained by right clicking on the multiplet box and selecting 'Report Multiplets' or by selecting 'Report Multiplets' in the 'Multiplet Analysis' scroll down menu (highlighted in red in the picture below).
-Of course, the user will be able to add an icon for this feature (highlighted in green in the picture below) into the toolbar.
-See the chapter 'Toolbars Customization' for further information about it.
+The same result will be obtained by right clicking on the multiplet box and selecting 'Report Multiplets' or by selecting 'Report Multiplets' in the 'Multiplet Analysis' ribbon.